 “It’s time for a revolution”

-high and low upon the bricks surface in black markers and spray paint.
+high and low upon the brick surface in black markers and spray paint.

 The offenders were merely expressing themselves in

-an age of which no internet, nor online activity existed.
+an age in which no internet, nor online activity existed.

 defamation of character designed to insult one’s integrity.
 It was a sign of the times,